 First, the smell.
 It’s difficult to pinpoint when or why my nostrils went from “meh” to “Maybe I can just walk around with two pre-roll joints stuck in my nostrils all the time, like a weed walrus,” because I’d always been ambivalent to the smell of pot.
 But after I bought my first pre-roll and took a curious sniff, that green-velvet scent suddenly struck me as heavenly, in the most earthly sense of the word.

 “The tactile experience of a joint is an unmissable reminder of what it is I’m actually doing, which is smoking a plant that grows in the ground.”

-Which brings me to my next point: Whether it’s a pre-roll or I’m buying flower to roll into joints myself, the tactile experience of a joint is an unmissable reminder of what it is I’m actually doing, which is smoking a plant that grows in the ground.
+Which brings me to my next point: Whether it’s a pre-roll joint or I’m buying flower to roll into my own DIY joints, the tactile experience of a joint is an unmissable reminder of what it is I’m actually doing, which is smoking a plant that grows in the ground.
 I realized I’d previously spent all this time and money trying to consume cannabis while simultaneously distancing myself from cannabis.
 But why all the smoke and mirrors?